STUDIO 47 uses AI to create content 80% faster | HeyGen

 “Our core goal is to free up journalists for higher-value tasks by using AI as a ‘journalistic dishwasher’—handling routine work so editors can focus on investigative and in-depth reporting,” said Sascha Devigne, editor-in-chief at STUDIO 47.

-With over 650,000 viewers and a news channel running 24/7, limited personnel and technical resources restricted how much content editors and news anchors could produce at STUDIO 47.
-Across the wider local journalism industry, STUDIO 47 has faced the same challenges as other media companies: tightening budgets, changing audience preferences, and rising production costs.
-Yet the importance of local news stations, and their role in delivering relevant content to their audience, remains critical.
-Sascha is under pressure to help his company, and other media organisations in Germany, navigate these challenges.
+With over 650,000 viewers and a news channel running 24/7, limited personnel and technical resources hindered the volume of content that editors and news anchors could produce at STUDIO 47.
+In the broader local journalism industry, STUDIO 47 has confronted the same challenges facing other media companies: tightening budgets, evolving audience preferences, and rising production costs.
+Yet, the importance of local news stations and their role in delivering relevant content to their audience remains critical.
+Sascha is under pressure to help his company, and other media companies in Germany, weather these challenges.

-In a recent blog post, he shares, “The economic situation is impacting many regional and local media companies looking for cost optimisation.
-And since AI and automation can be a great way to cut costs without losing quality, we shouldn't fear them.
-We should embrace it and make the best use of it in our editorial work.”

 Using HeyGen’s AI technology to scale high-quality content